isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 You'll notice several subexpressions of the form `bst-branch empty empty
-bst-empty bst-empty`, which is the proof that a `leaf` is a BST.
+bst-empty bst-empty`, which is the proof that a `ctor:leaf` is a BST.
 This is a good
 opportunity for another pattern:

 ```agda